gilch/hissp/docs/style_guide.rst

    DON'T INTERRUPT
    THE FLOW.

-Notice the required `doorstop` and identical compilation.
+Notice the required :term:`doorstop` and identical compilation.
 You can avoid the doorstop in this case by using the `-><QzH_QzGT_>` macro:

 .. code-block:: REPL